Crimes Compensation - VOCAT

 - Trying to prevent a crime or indeed detain someone they believe to have committed a crime;

-Secondary victims are those injured as a result of witnessing a violent act or coming to the aid and rescue of a primary victim.
-If the primary victim is under 18, their parents or guardians may also be considered secondary victims and entitled to assistance.
+Secondary victims are those injured as a result of witnessing a violent act.
+If the primary victim is under 18, their parents or guardians of that person may also be considered secondary victims and entitled to assistance trhough the scheme.

-If the primary victim of an act of violence dies, close family members, dependents or those in an intimate personal relationship with the victim may be entitled to assistance.
+Where the primary victim of an act of violence dies, close family members, dependents and any person in an intimate personal relationship with the victim may be entitled to assistance.

-A person who pays funeral expenses following the death of a primary victim of crime is also entitled to reimbursement of those expenses.
+A person who pays medical and funeral expenses following the death of a primary victim of crime is also entitled to apply for reimbursement of those expenses.